quxios/ElectronMV/readme.md

 Notes

 - If you don't know how to use the cli, I included a `deploy.bat` file.
 Run that file and it will help you build it.
+- Builder isn't configed for Linux or macOS.
+If someone can set them up and push the change that would be awesome.

 ## Configuring
 You will need to configure 2 files. `app/package.json` and `app/data/winData.json`.